dadhi/DryIoc/docs/DryIoc.Docs/ReuseAndScopes.md

 Reuse (or lifestyle) instructs container to create service once and then return the same instance on every resolve or inject.
 Created service becomes shared between its consumers.

 One type of reuse is well known in software development as [Singleton](http://en.wikipedia.org/wiki/Singleton_pattern).
-IoC Containers implement Singleton in a way that make it easy to test and replace.
+IoC Containers implement Singleton in a way that makes it easy to test and replace.

 DryIoc provides following basic types of reuse: